Skirmish at Top Malo House

 The Skirmish at Top Malo House took place on 31 May 1982 during the Falklands War between Argentine special forces from 602 Commando Company and the British Royal Marines of the Mountain and Arctic Warfare Cadre (M&AWC).
 Top Malo House was the only planned daylight action of the war, although it was intended to take place in darkness.
 The Argentine commandos were part of an attempt to establish a screen of observation posts.
 A section that occupied Top Malo House was sighted by a British observation post of the Mountain and Arctic Warfare Cadre that was screening the British breakout from the lodgement around San Carlos.
 The action at Top Malo House was one of a series of mishaps and misfortunes that afflicted the Argentine effort.

 Background

-Tensions between Britain and Argentina over a disputed territory the British called Falkland Islands and the Argentinians called Islas Malvinas escalated after Argentinian scrap metal merchants and Argentina Marines raised the Argentine flag over South Georgia Island on 19 March 1982.
+Tensions between Britain and Argentina over a disputed territory the British called Falkland Islands and the Argentinians called Islas Malvinas escalated after Argentinian scrap metal merchants and Argentine Marines raised the Argentine flag over South Georgia Island on 19 March 1982.
 On 2 April, Argentine forces occupied the Falkland Islands.
 The British government sent a task force to recapture the islands, and British forces landed in the Falklands in the vicinity of Port San Carlos on 21 May.